rh-fieldwork/ceph-canary/README.md

 - metric: The metric collected from the FIO job.
 This corresponds to the data in the json output.
 (Example: jobs-->write-->iops_mean = jobs/write/iops_mean)
 - help: Prometheus help string.
 - metric name: Prometheus metric name.
-- type: Prometheus metric type - counter,gauge, summary and histogram
+- type: Prometheus metric type - counter,gauge, summary and histogram.
+Note: This version currently supports gauge metric type only.
 - unit: The unit prefix of the measurement of the metrics from the fio and pvc creation output.
 This is used by the prometheus exporter app to convert the value to the base unit for that metric.
+The accepted prefixes are:
-(Example: K for kilo, m for milli, n for nano, etc. A b means the metric is already in its base unit.
+  T=Tera, G=Giga, M=Mega, K=Kilo, m=milli, u=micro, n=nano and b=base unit (This means the metric is already in its base unit and needs no conversion)

 Please refer to the Prometheus documentation for more details on the data exposed by the prometheus client/exporter.